TDK D - True Mechanism -1979

 If you're unsure what I mean, have a watch of this video, which "triggered" quite a few (sad) people.
 There is also a follow up video, right (!), two videos based on the same cassette!

 Fake or not, and in my opinion they are not fake at all.
 They were indeed produced by TDK, as the full quality of TDK is beyond present.
-These were definitely produced with other market targets in mind though just like Tony Villa suggests.
-One other thing, they seem to be one of the first clear quality shells put out there and they look and feel phenomenal in your hands.
+These were likely produced with other market targets in mind though just like Tony Villa suggests.
+However, they seem to be one of the first clear quality shells put out there and they look and feel phenomenal in your hands.

 Very hard to find, even more so sealed, get one while you can.